 CDC: To drop off a child at the CDC, the parent/designated representative will first show their identification to the front desk staff.
 The parent/representative will then swipe their child into the Child Youth Management System (CYMS) at the front desk using their key fob (pass card) before proceeding to their child's classroom.
 Under no circumstances will the parent/designated representative move beyond the front desk without first swiping in.
 After swiping in at the front desk, the parent/designated representative may proceed to the classroom.
 Upon entering the CDC classroom, the parent/designated representative will sign the child in, annotating his/her name, date, time and signature.
+Parents must wash their hands prior to placing their child's bottles into the refrigerator.

 Due to the busy nature of drop off, the CDC requests that children wearing diapers are dropped off in a diaper that is clean/has been changed within an hour of arrival time.
+Infants should arrive to the CDC having been fed and changed.
 If your child's diaper is soiled upon arrival, you are required to change his/her diaper prior to departing.
 Please also ensure that you wash your child's hands (or assist them with washing their own hands) before departing.